HydraViT: Stacking Heads for a Scalable ViT: Related Work

 \citet{beyer2023flexivit} introduce a small change in the training process by feeding differently sized patches to the network.
 Thereby, they can reduce or increase the number of patches, affecting the speed and accuracy during inference.
 Other works use the importance of each patch to prune the least important patches during inference to achieve a dynamic \gls{ViT} \citep{yin2022vit, rao2021dynamicvit, tang2022patch, wang2021not}.

-Matryoshka Representation Learning~\citep{kusupati2022matryoshka} and Ordered Representations with Nested Dropout~\citep{rippel2014learning} are techniques to make the embedding dimension of Transformers flexible, i.e., create a Transformer, which can also run partially. \citet{kudugunta2023matformer} use Matryoshka Learning to make the hidden layer of the MLP in each Transformer block flexible. \citet{hou2020dynabert} changes the hidden layer of the \gls{MLP} and the \gls{MHA} but still use the original dimension between Transformer blocks and also between \gls{MHA} and \gls{MLP}. \citet{salehi2023sharcs} make the entire embedding dimension in a Transformer block flexible.
-However, they rely on a few non-flexible blocks followed by a router that determines the embedding dimension for the flexible blocks, which adds complexity and hinders the ability to choose with which network width to run. \citet{valipour2023sortednet} propose SortedNet that trains networks to be flexible in depth and width.
+Matryoshka Representation Learning~\citep{kusupati2022matryoshka} and Ordered Representations with Nested Dropout~\review{\citep{rippel2014learning, Hojjat_2023_CVPR}} are techniques to make the embedding dimension of Transformers flexible, i.e., create a Transformer, which can also run partially. \citet{kudugunta2023matformer} use Matryoshka Learning to make the hidden layer of the MLP in each Transformer block flexible. \citet{hou2020dynabert} change the hidden layer of the \gls{MLP} and the \gls{MHA} but still use the original dimension between Transformer blocks and also between \gls{MHA} and \gls{MLP}. \citet{salehi2023sharcs} make the entire embedding dimension in a Transformer block flexible.
+However, they rely on a few non-flexible blocks followed by a router that determines the embedding dimension for the flexible blocks, which adds complexity and hinders the ability to choose with which network width to run.

+\citet{valipour2023sortednet} propose SortedNet that trains networks to be flexible in depth and width.
 However, they mainly focus on evaluating with \glspl{CNN} on CIFAR10~\citep{krizhevsky2009learning} and Transformers on \gls{NLP} tasks in contrast to us.
-Additionally, they keep the number of heads in \gls{MHA} fixed at 12, whereas we show that reducing the number of heads coupled to the embedding dimension, using a weighted distribution when sampling subnetworks, and adding separate classifier heads improves performance.
+Additionally, they keep the number of heads in \gls{MHA} fixed at 12, \review{whereas we show that reducing the number of heads coupled to the embedding dimension, i.e., the first 64 values of the embedding always belong to the first head in \gls{MHA}, the second 64 values belong to the second head, and so on, removes inconsistencies in the scaling of the \gls{MHA} and improves performance.}

 Motivated by these previous works, in \name, we propose a flexible \gls{ViT} in which we, unlike previous works, adjust every single layer, and except for one initial training run, there is no further fine-tuning required.
 Additionally, we show that reducing the number of heads coupled to the embedding dimension, a weighted subnetwork sampling distribution, and adding separate classifier heads improves the performance of subnetworks.